Themes

 A crucial detail

-This is my face on realising I had missed a crucial property of how templates were being used by customers:
+This is my face on realising I had missed a crucial property of how templates were being used by customers.
+Templates also had a non-obvious extra bit of baggage - extra CSS which would wreak havoc with our Theme styles.

 Two paths were available: